OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

     class OptimizationUnconstrained(Assembly):
         """Unconstrained optimization of the Paraboloid with CONMIN."""

-For the Paraboloid component, we create an execute function to tell it what to do when the component is run.
+In the Paraboloid component, we created an execute function to tell it what to do when the component is run.
 The *OptimizationUnconstrained* assembly does not need an execute function because the Assembly class already has one that is sufficient for most cases.
 However, this assembly does need an initialize